Defence, critical tech on agenda as India’s Modi heads to US for landmark visit

 Jet engines, drones, semiconductors

-“People will be looking back on this visit by Prime Minister Modi as a real springboard for the U.S.-India relationship, as it relates to defence … issues in particular,” Ely Ratner, Assistant Secretary of Defense for Indo-Pacific Affairs, said at a June 8 event.
+“People will be looking back on this visit by Prime Minister Modi as a real springboard for the US-India relationship, as it relates to defence … issues in particular,” Ely Ratner, Assistant Secretary of Defence for Indo-Pacific Affairs, said at a June 8 event.

 A stronger India that can defend its own interests and can contribute to regional security is good for the United States, he said, adding that there is an aspiration to see India as an exporter of security in the region.